Trust Center

 Our EWA program is carefully designed to comply with consumer protection standards as well as state and federal wage and labor laws.
 Compliance is our commitment.

 We believe in treating our clients fairly and have gone to great lengths to ensure that our Master Services Agreement is reasonable to both parties.
 We have had the leading independent contract rating organization, TermScout, review our agreement, and our MSA received a “Customer Favorable” rating.
-Just click on the badge above, and you can see TermScout’s analysis of our terms.
+Just click on the link below, and you can see TermScout’s analysis of our terms.

 Recent policy and regulatory updates